+A funny thing happened in the race to the top of the hill.
+The fast-paced Hare got distracted and smelled the flowers and sipped lemonade.
 Striving to do his steady best, Tortoise marched forward a step at a time.
 Hare felt like taking a nap and did.
-When he woke up it was too late—Tortoise had, not surprisingly, won the race.
+When he woke up, it was too late—Tortoise had, not surprisingly, won the race.

 The room (physical or virtual) is humming with excitement and delight.
-Parents and children, library staff, and community partners are chattering away and enjoying conversation.
-As the formal discussion begins, a mother proudly tells her library story—“Being homeless a few short years ago I got into the routine of bringing my children into the library each day.
+Parents, children, library staff and community partners are chattering away and enjoying a conversation.
+As the formal discussion begins, a mother proudly tells her library story.

+“Being homeless a few short years ago, I got into the routine of bringing my children into the library each day.
 One day before we got to the library, Miss Sue [from the check-out desk] was walking down the street on her lunch break.
-She greeted us, “Hello, how are you?
-Will we see you in the library later today?”
+She greeted us, ‘Hello, how are you?
+Will we see you in the library later today?’
 She talked to us as if we were any other family that goes to the library.
 That conversation was a turning point in my life.
-I began to think of myself in a more optimistic and confident way.
+I began to think of myself more optimistically and confidently.
 In time, I was able to get out of a troubled marriage and move into an apartment with my children.”

-Since the iPad’s introduction in 2010, library staff have expanded their services to youth and families to include guidance in the selection, evaluation, and use of these “new media” resources, creating themselves a new role as media mentors.
-Never has this media mentorship role been more vital to serve youth and families as in this past year when libraries shifted almost overnight to provide their programs and many services virtually to their communities.
-Virtual activities – from fun-with-goats storytimes and robot pumpkin smash to pretend play and masked mad science programs – exemplify the effort by Maryland libraries to engage families in new and refreshing ways.
+Since the iPad’s introduction in 2010, library staff has expanded their services to youth and families to include guidance in selecting, evaluating, and using these “new media” resources, creating a new role as media mentors.
+Never has this media mentorship role been more vital to serve youth and families when libraries shifted almost overnight to provide their programs and many services virtually to their communities.
+Virtual activities – from fun-with-goats storytimes and robot pumpkin smash to pretend play and masked mad science programs – exemplify the effort by Maryland’s libraries to engage families in new and refreshing ways.